namannimmo10/namannimmo.me/_posts/2017-09-10-20-32-46-exploring_k-means_in_python,_c++_and_cuda.md

 ![fine-reduction-output](/images/k-means/fine-reduction-output.png)

-The goal is all these values into k sums, by summing up the individual, interleaved block-wise cluster sums.
+The goal is to combine all these values into k sums, by summing up the individual, interleaved block-wise cluster sums (i.e. have one sum for each
+$k_i$).
 To do so, all we need to do is stop the reduction at stride $k$, as you can see in the code above.
 Easy.

 The last step is to launch the kernels of course: